andy-guttridge/tribehub_drf/README.md

 Planning started by creating epics and user stories for the frontend application, based on the project goals.
 The user stories were used to inform wireframes mapping out the intended functionality and 'flow' through the app.
 See the [repo for the frontend React app](https://github.com/andy-guttridge/tribehub_react) for more details.

-The user stories requiring implementation to achieve a minimum viable produect (MVP) were then mapped to API endpoints required to support the desired functionality.
+The user stories requiring implementation to achieve a minimum viable product (MVP) were then mapped to API endpoints required to support the desired functionality.
 The user stories themselves are recorded [on this Google sheet](https://docs.google.com/spreadsheets/d/11wcDHeqr85VaHXdJjATod_WECRY03IRUlGgT_L_ikIw/edit#gid=0), with the required API endpoints mapped to user stories on [this sheet](https://docs.google.com/spreadsheets/d/11wcDHeqr85VaHXdJjATod_WECRY03IRUlGgT_L_ikIw/edit#gid=311853659).

 ### Data models

-Data model schema were drawn up in parallel with the API endpoints, using an entity relationship diagram.
+Data model schema were planned in parallel with the API endpoints, using an entity relationship diagram.

 Custom models implemented for Tribehub are:

 #### **Profile**

 Represents the user profile, using a one-to-one relationsip to the user model.
 A Profile instance is automatically created on user registration.
 The Profile model includes an `is_admin` boolean field, which is used to determine whether a given user has tribe admin privileges.
-Note that initial user registration creates a profile with tribe admin rights; this user can then create further user accounts for their family members which are added as members of the tribe, and these do not have admin rights.
+Note that initial user registration creates a profile with tribe admin rights; this user can then create further accounts for their family members which are added as members of the tribe, and these do not have admin rights.

 The Profile model has a many to one relationship with the Tribe model.
 This is used throught the API to associate users with their tribes.